Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 Yes, with some restrictions.

-During "peak" hours, when traffic is busiest, you can bring what MBTA calls "small domestic" animals in lap-sized containers away from exits.
+During "peak" hours, when traffic is busiest, you can bring what MBTA calls "small domestic" animals in lap-sized containers, as long as you keep them away from exits.

 During "off-peak" hours, you can bring non-service dogs at the discretion of the T operators.